Tiny-Earth/DemoSite/site/src/revisited.md

 Science is essential for understanding the world around us.
 Scientists play a critical role in discovering new knowledge and addressing issues related to the environment, public health, and so much more.
 A diversity of perspectives will be needed to not only find solutions to emerging problems, but also to identify which questions are important.
 The only way to enlist those diverse perspectives is to stop gatekeeping scientific opportunities from those who have historically been excluded from STEM and instead open the gates.

 You have a powerful tool at your fingertips: your classroom.
-The learning experience in that classroom is in your charge, lending you both opportunity and responsibility to create learning experiences that support students in understanding the world through a scientific lens and to encourage them to apply scientific ways of thinking to the world around them.
+You have a responsibility for shaping the learning experience in your classroom, giving you both the opportunity and duty to help students understand the world through science and apply scientific thinking to it.
 By engaging in a lifelong journey of discovery through scientific teaching, you and your colleagues can inspire students to become the scientists we need.